mfyz/todox/README.md

 ### FAQ
 *Where is my data saved?*

 Your data is saved in a plain text file content.txt.
-On Mac and Linux, this file is saved in ~/.fromscratch.
-On Windows this file is saved in a directory called ".fromscratch" in your userprofile directory.
+On Mac and Linux, this file is saved in ~/.todox.
+On Windows this file is saved in a directory called ".todox" in your userprofile directory.

 *Can my data be saved in an alternate directory?*